How to follow the cast of Peaky Blinders on Instagram and Twitter

 The Shelbys take to social media

 Can’t get enough Peaky Blinders?
-What better way to get an insight into the world of your favourite show than by following the actors behind the fictional criminal gang?
+Well, you won’t find a better way to get an insight into the world of your favourite show than following the actors behind the fictional criminal gang.
 Just don’t let them see you – the Blinders don’t take well to tattle-tales.

 - If you like Peaky Blinders, why not try Warrior? (sponsored link)